wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 WooCommerce Bulk Discount makes it possible to apply fine-grained bulk discounts to items in the shopping cart, depending on the ordered quantity and on the specific product.

-WooCommerce Bulk Discount is compatible with WooCommerce 2.0+ AND 2.1+.
+WooCommerce Bulk Discount is compatible with WooCommerce 2.0.x to 2.2.x.

 Let us examine some examples of usage.